All Episodes

 Sean, you are great.

-You are the best friend Donald Trump has in Washington, and I just want to say that I agree with Steve Biden.
+And I just want to say that I agree with Steve Allen.

 I think McConnell and Ryan needs to go.

-I had a two hour lunch with him.
+I had a two-hour lunch with him.

-And I just think David Purdue is a superstar, and together with Trump, I think they would make the best economic team in history.
+And together with Trump, I think they would make the best economic team in history.

-And I'm very fired up and I really appreciate your sticking behind Trump and doing the American people couldn't have a better taxpayer champion than the great Sean Hannity.
+And I really appreciate your sticking behind Trump and doing the American people.

 I'm standing behind the principles that Reagan stood for.